DiscoverAtlanta.com homepage

 Stone Mountain Park: Throughout Park

-Stone Mountain Park’s Fantastic Fourth celebration runs July 1-5.
-Visitors are invited to enjoy family attractions and live entertainment, followed by the Lasershow Spectacular and a patriotic fireworks finale.
+Stone Mountain Park’s Fantastic Fourth celebration runs July 1-7.
+Visitors are invited to enjoy family attractions and live entertainment.
+The celebration includes a Music Across America Drone & Light Show at 9:30 p.m. each night, followed by a fireworks finale.

 Sugar Hill: E.E.
 Robinson Park

-The city of Sugar Hill plans its Independence celebration, “Sparks in the Park,” for July 3 at E.E.
-Robinson Park North.
-The free fireworks display and live music show begins at 6:30 p.m. with fireworks starting at sundown.
+The city of Sugar Hill plans its Independence Day celebration, “Sparks in the Park,” for July 3 at E.E.
+Robinson Park.
+There will be live music.
+Fireworks begin at 6:30 p.m.

 Woodstock: The Park at City Center